xTriixrx/satpy-scrapy/README.md

    * '-e': Instantiates GOES-EAST crawler to extract every possible image for this vehicle.
    * '-w': Instantiates GOES-WEST crawler to extract every possible image for this vehicle.
    * '-i': Instantiates HIMAWARI-8 crawler to extract every possible image for this vehicle.
-   * '-k': Instantiates ELEKTRO-L2 crawler to extract every possible image for this vehicle.
+   * '-k2': Instantiates ELEKTRO-L2 crawler to extract every possible image for this vehicle.
+   * '-k3': Instantiates ELEKTRO-L3 crawler to extract every possible image for this vehicle.
    * '-m8': Instantiates METEOSAT-8 crawler to extract every possible image for this vehicle.
    * '-m11': Instantiates METEOSAT-11 crawler to extract every possible image for this vehicle.
    * '-f4a': Instantiates FENGYUN-4A crawler to extract ever possible image for this vehicle.